postmanlabs/labs-docs/_posts/01_postman/12_workspaces/2018-01-22-using_workspaces.md

 ### Joining Workspaces

-A user can join a workspace to work on collections, environments, monitors, mocks and integrations in it.
+A user can join a workspace to work on collections, environments, monitors, mocks, and integrations.

 To join a Workspace:

-In the Postman app and click a Workspace in the header bar.
+In the Postman app, click a Workspace in the header bar, which is "Neutrino level dectection" in this example.

 Select "Team" and select a Workspace to join under WORKSPACES YOU CAN JOIN.